alkem-io/website/content/en/about-structure/1-structure-rational.md

 # **Alkemio and Steward Ownership**
 We share Alkemio’s journey to having an organization structure that puts purpose first while being able to attract the talent and capital to successfully scale the platform.

-We hope you enjoy learning more about Steward Ownership and how it is the best fit for Alkemio!”
+We hope you enjoy learning more about Steward Ownership and how it is the best fit for Alkemio!

 ## **Desire to keep purpose first**